 The world is full of people who are caught in patterns of sin, who are without hope, who have been hurt or disappointed by others, or who are spiritually deluded.
-How can we make a difference in the lives of others?
-Our New Testament passage show us 4 ways.
+How can we make a difference in their lives?
+Our New Testament passage shows us four ways.

 Jeremiah 47 & 48